 Probiotics have also been shown to be of some benefit and this should also be prescribed for you to make sure you're taking the probiotic with the best mix of bacteria for your gut.

 Taking care of the bacteria in your gut is a fantastic way to improve your health.
-I have put together a Digestive Health Package to help you make the changes that will benefit your microbiome and improve your overall feeling of wellbeing.
+I have put together a Digestive Health Reset to help you make the changes that will benefit your microbiome and improve your overall feeling of wellbeing.

 The blog is not intended as individual health advice and you should seek assistance for medical conditions.